 We submit our products for independent certification by ISF, while most companies simply print "6500K" on the package, or "pure white", or "true white."
 I once bought one to test that said "happy white" on the package. 😁

 Two of the worst offenders, though were Vansky and Antec.
-They were so bad that they actually hurt to look at them.
+They were so bad that they actually hurt to use them.
+If you ever walked in a stairwell or parking deck with crappy, harsh lights, you know what I mean.

 Vansky Bias Lights claimed a color temperature of 6500K on their website but measured at nearly 20,000K

 Antec Bias Lighting said that their lights were "precisely calibrated to 6500K" on their website but they measured at 54,000K.
-They would probably be a good gift for somebody you don't like.
+Not going to sugarcoat it, they were horrible.

 So, the short answer is that it costs more to build MediaLight due to there being more LEDs, which are themselves of higher quality - built to exacting "reference standards," plus a bunch of other components that you need to make an LED strip a fully-functional bias light: